 Additionally, Lacework ingests AWS CloudTrail, Azure Activity Log, and GCP Audit Trail logs and streams them to the Lacework data warehouse to build a baseline of normal behavior, which is updated hourly.
 From this, Lacework can provide detailed in-context alerts for anomalous behavior by comparing each hour to the previous one.
 Anomaly detection uses machine learning to determine, for example, if a user account accesses a specific resource for the first time, logs in from a new region, or if a user adds a new user.
 Lacework then displays any anomalies in the Lacework console CloudTrail dossier.

 Lacework’s CloudTrail, Activity Log, and Audit Trail log scanning uses policy-based detection that contains Lacework-defined rules.
 These predefined rules are visible in the Lacework console.
 You can enable or disable rules as needed.
 The Lacework console also has the ability to suppress AWS behavior anomaly rules, which allow you to tune alerts to focus on specific assets.

 The workload portion provides process-aware threat and intrusion detection for your cloud environment and notifies you through your chosen method of any events.

 After you install the Lacework agent on hosts, Lacework scans those hosts and streams select metadata to the Lacework data warehouse to build a baseline of normal behavior, which is updated hourly.
 From this, Lacework can provide detailed in-context alerts for anomalous behavior by comparing each hour to the previous one.
 Anomaly detection uses machine learning to determine, for example, if a machine sends data to an unknown IP, or if a user logs in from an IP that has not been seen before.

 Workload security uses policy-based detection.
 Two policy rule types are available, Lacework-defined rules and custom rules.
 Custom rules are rules that you create to check for unwanted behavior specific to your environment, for example, the use of Telnet.
 You can enable or disable rules as needed.
-The Lacework console also has the ability to suppress workload behavior anomaly rules, which allow you to tune alerts to focus on specific assets.
+The Lacework console also has the ability to suppress host behavior anomaly rules, which allow you to tune alerts to focus on specific assets.